‹ Back to Insights

 Unintentional changes may include:

-• Formula changes in solvents or materials imposed by the supplier that affect the adhesion operation
+• Unknown formula changes in solvents or materials imposed by the supplier that affect the adhesion operation.

-• Additive blooming of chemical substances migrating to the surface of polymeric materials
+• The additive blooming of chemical substances migrating to the surface of polymeric materials.

 Negative:

-A surface has been overtreated using plasma treatment or corona and, even though it has gone through the treatment operation, the surface has actually been damaged and is not in a state that would allow for reliable adhesion
+A material surface has been overtreated using plasma or corona treatment, and even though it has gone through the treatment operation, the surface has actually been damaged and is not in a state that would allow for reliable adhesion.

 Positive:

-A component goes through a vapor degreaser and is fully clean and ready for adhesion
+A component goes through a vapor degreasing process and is fully clean and ready for the joining process.

 Negative:

-A component goes through a vapor degreaser that has not had the fluid changed at the proper time and is actually applying contaminants to this component from parts that were previously sent through the same process.
+A component goes through a vapor degreasing process that has not had the fluid changed at the proper time and is actually applying contaminants to this component from parts that were previously sent through the same process.

-Measuring the surface state before and after each other these Critical Control Points gives extremely valuable information to manufacturers about how they are affecting the quality of their surfaces.
+Measuring the surface state before and after each other, these Critical Control Points give extremely valuable information to manufacturers about how they are affecting the quality of their surfaces.

-Manufacturers who look outside the usual places where adhesion failures are investigated stand a much better chance of actually discovering the root cause and, ultimately, controlling their process to solve the problem.
-The best way to do this is knowing where to look.
-Then implement quantitative surface state inspections so direct action can be taken to bring it to the proper specification if it deviates from the prescribed standard.
+Manufacturers who look outside the usual places where adhesive bonding failures are investigated stand a much better chance of actually discovering the root cause and, ultimately, controlling their process to solve the problem.
+The best way to do this is to know where to look.
+Then, implement quantitative surface state inspections so direct action can be taken to bring it to the proper specification if it deviates from the prescribed standard.

 Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers